Punta Cancún s/n, Zona Hotelera

 What if I don’t have a witness?

-- If you do not have witnesses available, they will be provided by the resort.
+- If you do not have witnesses available, these will be provided by the resort at no additional cost.

 What is the cost of a destination wedding at your resort, or is it included in the price of our stay?

-- We offer three wedding packages.
+- We offer several packages.
 Rates and inclusions depend on which package you choose.
-We do offer a complimentary wedding package available when staying 7 nights in the specified room category (or book 5 rooms in any category for a minimum of 3 nights).
 Please refer to the main wedding package section of the website for details.

 Do you offer a set wedding package, or do we choose the elements individually?

-- We offer set packages however; you can add anything extra that you wish.
-Browse the Wedding Guide for details.
+- We have several set packages however; you can add anything extra that you wish.

 Can you email a price list to me?
 Do you expect those prices to change by the date of my wedding?